nina-j/cnd-2025/slides/cnd_2025/index.md

 - LLMs guess when uncertain rather than admitting uncertainty
 - Training & evaluation reward guessing rather than admitting uncertainty
 - "Hallucinations" originate as errors in binary classification
+- If I wanted unreliable things in prod I'd use Javascript :)

 -->